 To Apply:

-Applications will be accepted until May 9, 2025, or until the position is filled.
+Applications will be accepted until May 25, 2026, or until the position is filled.
+If you have questions before applying, please contact Nellie Nowak at admin@mejp.org.

-We encourage people of color, members of the LGBTQ community, and those with lived experience of poverty to apply.
+We strongly encourage people of color, members of the LGBTQ community, people with disabilities, and those with lived experience of poverty to apply.
 Maine Equal Justice is an Equal Opportunity Employer.

 Thinking about applying?
 Research shows that people from historically excluded communities tend to apply to jobs only when they check every box in the posting.
 If you’re currently reading this and hesitating to apply for that reason, we encourage you to go for it!
 Let us know how your lived experience and passion set you apart.